cgrozea/wmt24biomed-ref/README.md

 In about 3 hours (or 36 hours for a 24 GB card) you will have the translated texts into the folder "results".

-Tested on Ubuntu 22.04 Linux with a 48 GB GPU (Nvidia A6000 ADA, see the times below) and with a 24 GB GPU (Nvidia A5000, 12x slower in this task, as a result of the insufficent VRAM size)
+Tested on Ubuntu 22.04 Linux with a 48 GB GPU (Nvidia A6000 ADA, see the times below) and with a 24 GB GPU (Nvidia A5000, 12x slower in this task, as a result of the insufficient VRAM size)

     de2en_de.txt:took: 728.68479347229 s
     en2de_en.txt:took: 1213.0289468765259 s